btnguyenPersonal/edit/tasks.md

 ## tasks
 - have emacs find alt f

-- git diff less harsh colors

-- gf also work with local filesystem instead of just relative

 - flash a different color when global copy/paste

 - have global searchReplace use the same stuff as local searchReplace

 - multiple macroCommands

-- make sure switching files doesn't move memory (archives are so dumb)

 - ts-server integration (do it for real this time)

-- fix \ bug (sometimes crashes for some reason)

 - start using namespace std